vga101/gaiasky/docs/Properties-file.rst

 ---------------

 -  **data.json.catalog** - This property points to the ``json`` file where the catalog(s) to load are defined.
-The properties ``data.json.catalog.*`` contain the default catalogs which are shipped with Gaia Sky and are offered in the config dialog.
+Unless you want to load your own catalogs, this should either be ``data/catalog-tgas-hyg.json`` for the GPU-bound non-LOD version, or ``data/catalog-tgas-hyg-lod.json``, for the LOD version of TGAS.

 -  **data.json.objects** - Contains the ``json`` file where the
    definition of all the rest of the data is specified.
 There are three